 Why Does This Content Need to Be Accessible?

 Dallas College accessibility policy states that all our Information and Communication Technology (ICT) must be accessible.
 This policy applies to all Dallas College employees, both full-time and part-time.
-It also applies both to materials that we create and to those that we get from publishers, vendors or any other outside sources.
+It also applies both to materials we create and to those we get from publishers, vendors or any other outside sources.
 For example, it is the responsibility of the instructor to ensure that all content shared in a course is accessible, regardless of who created it.

 How Can I Determine If Publisher and Vendor Content is Accessible?

 The Voluntary Product Accessibility Template (VPAT) is a standard form that publishers and vendors can use to document how their product complies with federal guidelines for accessibility.
 Follow the steps below to confirm that a product is accessible according to its VPAT.

 Step 1: Check the Dallas College VPAT Database